Surudmahajan/biomedicalservice-bot/README.md

 ---

 ## 🧪 Sample Prompt
-User: *"Hi CareerBot, I’m interested in AI/ML but don’t know where to start.
-Any suggestions?"*
+User: *"I'm feeling lightheaded and dizzy after standing up.
+What could be the reason?"*

-CareerBot: *"That's great!
-To start in AI/ML, begin with Python, then explore libraries like NumPy, Pandas, and Scikit-Learn..."*
+Biomedical Service Bot: *"It could be due to a condition called orthostatic hypotension, which occurs when your blood pressure drops upon standing up, causing dizziness and lightheadedness...."*

 ---

 ## 🌍 Live Demo
-**Check it live at:** []()
+**Check it live at:** [https://biomedicalservice-bot.onrender.com/](https://biomedicalservice-bot.onrender.com/)

 > ⚠️ *Note: This site is hosted on Render's free tier and may go offline due to inactivity.
 Please refresh the page after a few seconds if it appears down.*